Puara/GuitarAMI/docs/Module_user_guide.md

 The setup options include:

 - Network:
-  - SSID: network SSID for STA mode (will auto-fill with current SSID)
+  - SSID: network SSID for STA mode (will autofill with current SSID)
-  - SSID Password: password for STA mode network (will auto-fill with current password)
+  - SSID Password: password for STA mode network (will autofill with current password)
 - GuitarAMI module password:
-  - New password: type password for AP and setup modes (leve it blank if you want keep the same password)
+  - New password: type password for AP and setup modes (leave it blank if you want to keep the same password)
-  - Retype new password: retype password for AP and setup modes (leve it blank if you want keep the same password)
+  - Retype new password: retype password for AP and setup modes (leave it blank if you want to keep the same password)
 - Operation mode:
   - STA (station), AP (access point), MIDI
 - OSC send settings: